 Welcome to Olympic View Online!

+Part of our tradition is sharing words of peace and welcome with each other when we gather.
 Since we can’t greet each other in person to pass the peace of Christ, let’s instead think of those we would like to offer peace, whether those in our church family, or others we can think of who would benefit from the sharing of peace today.
 Feel free to say their names aloud, to pray for peace for them, or simply think a peaceful thought for them silently.
-Let’s take a few moments to pass the peace to others from wherever we are, while Annie plays an interlude for us.
+Let’s take a few moments to pass the peace to others from wherever we are, while we enjoy this musical interlude by Annie.